10 Follow-Up Email Mistakes That Are Costing You Time and Money

-Look at your Reporting data.
-For example, here’s Yesware’s Template by Template Report:
+For example, let’s look at Yesware’s Reporting feature.
+Here’s the Template by Template Report:

 From this data, you can figure out what’s going wrong:

 In the above case, your next follow-up is very important for reducing fear and doubt.
-Send them case studies or social proof, and ensure that they don’t need to make any decision just yet and you can answer all questions on a phone call.
+Send them case studies or social proof, re-iterate that they don’t need to make any decision just yet and you can answer all questions on a phone call.

-The content of your follow-up messages should be based on these interactions.
-Make the right changes and provide the right information according to your data.
+Cater each follow-up to the actions of your recipient.
+Make the right changes and provide the right information according to the data.